thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-recommendations-overview.md

 When you build the sample Fire App Builder app that uses the LightCast feed, recommendations aren't sent because the LightCast feeds don't contain any recommendations info, nor is the default Navigator.json file configured with recommendations recipes.

-If you want to try out recommendations on the sample Fire App Builder app using the LightCast feed, we've included a modified feed that contains recommendations information.
-This feed is hard-coded in a file packaged with the app.
+If you want to see how recommendations works using the sample Fire App Builder app and LightCast feed, we've included a modified feed that contains recommendations information.
+This feed is hard-coded in a file included with the app.
 Follow these steps to implement it:

 1. In your app directory, rename **Navigator.json** to something like **Navigator_original.json**.
 Rename **navigator_with_recommendations.json** to **Navigator.json**.